hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/installation.rst

 This procedure describes how to install Hyperledger Sawtooth on a Ubuntu system for proof-of-concept or production use in a Sawtooth network.

-1. Choose whether you want the stable version (recommended) or most recent nightly build (for testing purposes only).
+1. Choose whether you want the stable version (recommended) or the most recent nightly build (for testing purposes only).

    * (Release 1.1 and later) To add the stable repository, run these commands in